linode/linode_api4-python/docs/linode/linode_client.rst

 SupportGroup
 ^^^^^^^^^^^^

-Includes methods for viewing and opening tickets without support department.
+Includes methods for viewing and opening tickets with our support department.

 .. autoclass:: linode.linode_client.SupportGroup
    :members: